Doctors say that about 80% of people between the ages of 11 and 30 have acne. That's millions of people!

 The manufacturers have discontinued ortho Tri-Cyclen, but generic brands with the same active ingredients include Trinessa, Tri-Estarylla, and Tri-Sprintec.
 The average retail price for a month's supply of Sprintec is around $15.

-Acceptable birth control pill for acne: Estrostep
+Alternative birth control pill for acne: Estrostep

 Estrostep is one of the four birth control pill brands approved for acne.
 Estrostep is made up of a combination of a progestin called norethindrone and an estrogen called estradiol.
 It works by reducing your body's androgen levels, and in turn, reducing the production of oil in your skin.